-- A five-member board appointed by the County Executive with the approval of the County Legislature governs the Trust. - Operating funds are derived from fees paid by applicants seeking bond-financing assistance and from the interest earned on the Trust's fund balance. - The Onondaga County Office of Economic Development administers the Trust for Cultural Resources of the County of Onondaga. - The Trust provides funding assistance to major cultural organizations for three types of projects: capital projects, highly significant projects, and critical needs. - During the 2023 fiscal year, the Trust conducted eight (9) public meetings.
-These meetings included three (4) regular meetings, one (1) annual/organizational meeting and four (4) committee meetings. - An independent certified public accounting firm performs the annual financial audit of the Trust.
-The report will be available after March 31, 2024 at www.ongoved.com.
+- A five-member board appointed by the County Executive with the approval of the County Legislature governs the Trust. - Operating funds are derived from fees paid by applicants seeking bond-financing assistance and from the interest earned on the Trust's fund balance. - The Onondaga County Office of Economic Development administers the Trust for Cultural Resources of the County of Onondaga. - The Trust provides funding assistance to major cultural organizations for three types of projects: capital projects, highly significant projects, and critical needs. - During the 2022 fiscal year, the Trust conducted twelve (12) public meetings.
+These meetings included six (6) regular meetings, one (1) annual meeting (1) organizational meeting and four (4) committee meetings. - An independent certified public accounting firm performs the annual financial audit of the Trust.
+The report will be available after March 31, 2023 at www.ongoved.com.

-2023 ACCOMPLISHMENTS
+2022 ACCOMPLISHMENTS

-- Conducted one (1) Trust Annual/Organizational Meeting, four (4) Board Meeting, and four (4) Committee Meetings. - Adhered to and met all PAAA requirements. - Entered into (4) grant agreements between New York State Rhythm and Blues Festival, Inc., Galaxy Media Partners: The Movie Night 2023, Juneteenth Cultural Festival Inc., Nosotros Radio Inc. (Latino Americano Festival, Inc.)
+- Conducted one (1) Trust Annual Meeting, one (1) Organizational Meeting, six (6) Board Meeting, and four (4) Committee Meetings. - Adhered to and met all PAAA requirements. - Received no bond applications. - Entered into one (4) grant agreements between Galaxy Media Partners, Movie Night 2022, Juneteenth Cultural Festival Inc., Nosotros Radio Inc. (Latino Americano Festival, Inc.), CNY Arts Project Final Update.